Business process: Adam Smith

 An important early (1776) description of processes was that of economist Adam Smith in his famous example of a pin factory.
 Inspired by an article in Diderot's Encyclopédie, Smith described the production of a pin in the following way:

 One man draws out the wire; another straights it; a third cuts it; a fourth points it; a fifth grinds it at the top for receiving the head; to make the head requires two or three distinct operations; to put it on is a peculiar business; to whiten the pins is another ... and the important business of making a pin is, in this manner, divided into about eighteen distinct operations, which, in some manufactories, are all performed by distinct hands, though in others the same man will sometimes perform two or three of them.

-Smith also first recognized how the output could be increased through the use of labor division.
-Previously, in a society where production was dominated by handcrafted goods, one man would perform all the activities required during the production process, while Smith described how the work was divided into a set of simple tasks, which would be performed by specialized workers.
+Smith also first recognized how output could be increased through the use of labor division.
+Previously, in a society where production was dominated by handcrafted goods, one man would perform all the activities required during the production process, while Smith described how the work was divided into a set of simple tasks which would be performed by specialized workers.
 The result of labor division in Smith's example resulted in productivity increasing by 24,000 percent (sic), i.e. that the same number of workers made 240 times as many pins as they had been producing before the introduction of labor division.

-It is worth noting that Smith did not advocate labor division at any price and per se.
+Smith did not advocate labor division at any price or per se.
 The appropriate level of task division was defined through experimental design of the production process.
 In contrast to Smith's view which was limited to the same functional domain and comprised activities that are in direct sequence in the manufacturing process, today's process concept includes cross-functionality as an important characteristic.
 Following his ideas, the division of labor was adopted widely, while the integration of tasks into a functional, or cross-functional, process was not considered as an alternative option until much later.

 Frederick Winslow Taylor

-American engineer, Frederick Winslow Taylor greatly influenced and improved the quality of industrial processes in the early twentieth century.
+American engineer Frederick Winslow Taylor greatly influenced and improved the quality of industrial processes in the early twentieth century.
 His Principles of Scientific Management focused on standardization of processes, systematic training and clearly defining the roles of management and employees.
 His methods were widely adopted in the United States, Russia and parts of Europe and led to further developments such as "time and motion study" and visual task optimization techniques, such as Gantt charts.

 Peter Drucker

-In the latter part of the twentieth century, management guru Peter Drucker focused much of his work on simplification and decentralization of processes, which led to the concept of outsourcing.
-He also coined the concept of the "knowledge worker – as differentiated from manual workers – and how knowledge management would become part of an entity's processes.
+In the latter part of the twentieth century, management guru Peter Drucker focused much of his work on the simplification and decentralization of processes, which led to the concept of outsourcing.
+He also coined the concept of the "knowledge worker," as differentiated from manual workers – and how knowledge management would become part of an entity's processes.